koding/kite/README.md

 * **sessionID:** Browser clients must use this authentication type to talk with *Kontrol*.

 * **token:** Used in *Kite-to-Kite* communication.
 When a Kite requests the list of other Kites from *Kontrol* by invoking it's `getKites` method, *Kontrol* also includes auto-generated, self-expiring tokens in the response.
-These tokens are valid for only one Kite and can be validated only on the Kite that is the receiver of the request.
+These tokens are signed by *Kontrol* and they are valid for only one Kite.

 What are the basic services that every Kite must offer?
 ------------------------------------------------------------